AntonioTorres23/OpenGL_Notes/PBR Specular IBL.md

 ![[Pasted image 20251217122056.png]]

 We generate the lookup texture by treating the horizontal texture coordinate (ranged between $0.0$ and $1.0$) of a plane as the BRDF's input $\Large{n \cdot \omega_i}$, and its vertical texture coordinate as the input roughness value.
-With this BRDF integration map and the pre-filtered
+With this BRDF integration map and the pre-filtered environment map we can combine